Axiomatizations of Team Logics: Axioms of the Boolean closure

-Let us emphasize again the difference to classical logics, say, $\PL$: $\PL$ has $\PS$ as its atoms, and the analogously defined fragment $\PS \cup \neg \PS$ is trivially "refutation complete": A set $\Gamma \subseteq \PS \cup \neg \PS$ is contradictory if and only if contains $p, \neg p$ for some proposition $p$, so there is nothing to do for a proof system.
-This is different for team logics.
+Note that $\FO$ does not admit counter-model merging.
+In Section~\ref{sec:fo}, we give a counter-example.
+However, it is still possible to construct a proof system that is refutation complete for $\FO \cup \negg \FO$ by introducing an additional axiom.

-Not every logic has counter-model merging: The completeness of $\calB(\FO)$ is shown via a different approach in \Cref{sec:fo}.
+Let us emphasize again the difference to classical logics such as $\PL$.
+The atoms of $\PL$ are the set $\PS$; the analogously defined fragment $\PS \cup \neg \PS$ of literals is immediately refutation complete, as a set $\Gamma \subseteq \Set{ p, \neg p | p \in \PS }$ is inconsistent only if contains $p, \neg p$ for some proposition $p$.
+Since team logic constitutes another "layer" on top of classical logic, the issue of refutation completeness becomes non-trivial.

-After the atoms are handled correctly by the proof system (by refutation completeness of $\calF \cup \negg \calF$), the induction step goes just for classical logic, and then results in completeness of $\calB(\calF)$.
+With the atoms handled correctly by the proof system (by refutation completeness of $\calF \cup \negg \calF$), the induction step goes through as for classical logic: